Hostile Takeover

 “Like Змей Горыныч,” she said with a small laugh.

 “You’re no hero,” J said.
-She glanced back at Uzi, lying there – and Doll had said J would betray her.
+She glanced back at Uzi, lying there in wounds — and to think Doll had said J would betray her.

 Doll struck while J wasn’t looking.
-Knife found a joint in J’s abdominal chassis.
+A knife found a joint in J’s abdominal chassis.
 “True,” she said.

 J wanted to gouge some fear into those orange eyes, for Uzi’s sake – but halt spite, halt revenge.
 J focused on the hunt, and prioritized easier prey.
-Let this one get away, her instincts murmured, and catch it unawares.
+Let this one get away for now, her instincts murmured, and catch it unawares.

 One leap took J high into the air.
 From here, she could see N’s progress.
 He had cut the woodax drone clean in half and pursued the big wrench drone as it scrambled for its life — seeking to escape to that alley they’d emerged from.